KaioHSG/SsdSlowMark/README.md

 ## Credits:

-This is all a fork of [SlowMark SSD](https://github.com/tools4free/SsdSlowMark) created by tools4free.
+This is all a fork of [SSD SlowMark](https://github.com/tools4free/SsdSlowMark) created by tools4free.
 I just made a build for Windows.